top of page

 This landfill produces significant health and environmental impacts to nearby residents in Rostraver, Monessen, and Belle Vernon.

-Westmoreland Sanitary Landfill (WSL) has been the subject of three Consent Decrees with the DEP in the past three years.
+Westmoreland Sanitary Landfill (WSL) has been the subject of five Consent Decrees with the DEP in the past six years.
 The latest decree dealt specifically with the leachate problem that exists at the landfill.

 Leachate is the water that naturally drains out of landfills as a result of rain falling on the landfill and the liquid contents of the refuse leaking out and flowing away from the site.
 In the case of WSL, this leachate is radioactive and contains multiple hazardous chemicals because WSL accepted drill cuttings and other unconventional gas well waste into the landfill.